kt-codes-here/hearts-and-paws/README.md

 - Always pull the latest changes from `dev` before starting a new feature.
 - Ensure all code follows the project's linting and formatting rules.
+- Run Prisma migrations when modifying the database schema.
 - Write meaningful commit messages and PR descriptions.